 The Oathbreaker Rules Committee considers the following categories when banning cards:

 - Instant and Sorcery Cards that win the game with minimal work.
 These are cards that need to be immediately answered or else the game ends.
 These types of cards usually lead to stale or monotonous game play.
-Ban examples: Ad Nauseum and Biorhythm.
+Ban examples: Ad Nauseam and Biorhythm .

 - Cards that lead to unreactive game states or unmemorable games.
 Cards that take over games in an undesirable way, that leave most players locked out of the game and unenthused.
 These types of cards are usually too hard to answer, under costed, or enable quick combo finishes.
-Ban examples: Trade Secrets, Limited Resources, and Recurring Nightmare.
+Ban examples: Trade Secrets and Limited Resources .

 Banning New Cards